RB Leipzig: 2006–2009: Negotiations with various clubs and founding

 RB Leipzig would play its inaugural season in the Oberliga at the Stadion am Bad in Markranstädt.
-The stadium held 5,000 seats and was the traditional home ground of SSV Markranstädt.
-The plans were for RB to soon move to the far larger Zentralstadion, hopefully in 2010, after advancing to the Regionalliga.
-The stadium was owned by Michael Kölmel who had been known to Red Bull GmbH for years and had, as a negotiation partner, facilitated the establishment of RB Leipzig.
+The stadium held 5,000 seats and traditionally the home ground of SSV Markranstädt.
+The plans were for the club to soon move to the far larger Zentralstadion, hopefully in 2010, after advancing to the Regionalliga.
+The stadium was owned by Michael Kölmel, who had been known to Red Bull GmbH for years and had, as a negotiation partner, facilitated the establishment of RB Leipzig.
 Michael Kölmel had himself been involved in local football previously, as a sponsor of FC Sachsen Leipzig.
 He was eager to find a strong tenant for the stadium, which last saw FC Sachsen Leipzig play in the Regionalliga behind closed doors.
 Negotiations between Red Bull GmbH and Michael Kölmel began immediately upon the club's founding.
 Red Bull GmbH reserved the naming right to the stadium in June 2009, meaning that the name could not be sold to another company.

 On its founding, RB Leipzig aimed to play first-division Bundesliga football within eight years, following the model previously used by Red Bull GmbH in Austria and the United States.
 It was predicted that Red Bull GmbH would invest 100 million euro in the club over a period of ten years, and Mateschitz openly spoke of the possibility of ultimately winning the German championship.
 The last team from Leipzig to do so was VfB Leipzig in 1913.